GoPro

-GoPro, Inc. (marketed as GoPro and sometimes stylized as GoPRO) is an American technology company founded in 2002 by Nick Woodman.
+GoPro, Inc. (marketed as GoPro or as goPRO) is an American technology company founded in 2002 by Nick Woodman.
 It manufactures action cameras and develops its own mobile apps and video-editing software.
-Founded as Woodman Labs, Inc, the company eventually focused on the connected sports genre, developing its line of action cameras and, later, video editing software.
-It is based in San Mateo, California.
+Founded as Woodman Labs, Inc, the company is based in San Mateo, California.

-It developed a quadcopter drone, Karma, released in October 2016.
-In January 2018, Karma was discontinued.
-Also in January 2018, the company hired JPMorgan Chase to pursue options of selling the company.
+It developed a quadcopter drone, Karma, released in October 2016, but discontinued it after two years.
+In January 2018, the company hired JPMorgan Chase to pursue the option of selling the company.
 However, a month later, the CEO denied this.
-GoPro has continued its business in manufacturing action cameras.
+GoPro has continued its business of manufacturing action cameras.

+GoPro frequently partners with athletes; the company has successfully completed partnerships with Kelly Slater, Jimmy Chin, and Jonas Deichmann.
+In 2016, GoPro had 160 athletes on its payroll.